Holy Week in Zamora: Music

 The silence is only interrupted by the sound of drums and trumpets.
 The pasos are escorted by marching bands playing funeral music.
 The funeral march composed by Thalberg is widely performed and considered to be the unofficial hymn of the town of Zamora.
 Some of the parades have a more medieval set up, including polyphonic male choirs and drums.
 A popular music feature in Zamora is the Merlú, a couple of brothers that play trumpet and drums in the Early hours of Good Friday.

 History

-Holy Week has centuries of tradition.
+The earliest documented references to the celebration of the Passion in Zamora can be traced as far back as 1179, giving it a claim to be the oldest in Spain.
 The first cofradía to be founded is that of La Santa Vera Cruz or True Cross, dating of the 14th century.
-The earliest documented references to the celebration of the Passion in Zamora can be traced as far back as 1279.
 However, most of the pasos and brotherhoods were created in the 20th century, following the traditional models.